Categories

 Enough rope to hang themselves

 Rope is a bit of an odd duck in the Alfred Hitchcock canon, both transitional and anomalous.
-It’s his first color film, but more importantly, it’s his only real foray into the single-take illusion, a gimmick to which the film is tightly bound (pun intended).
-Unlike the sleek inside-out design of Rear Window or the 3D of Dial M for Murder, Rope feels less like an inevitable masterstroke that happens to have a high concept and more like a bold stunt: an experiment that half-works, half-wobbles.
+It’s his first color film, but more importantly, it’s his biggest foray into the single-take illusion, a gimmick to which the the entire story is tightly bound (pun intended).
+Unlike the inside-out design of Rear Window, Rope is less a towering masterstroke that happens to have a high concept and more of an experiment with a mix of triumphs and failures.
 As much as it’s a one-off, it’s a series of important firsts: the first fruit of Hitchcock’s independence from producer David O. Selznick; and only his second project as his own producer after Notorious.
-It’s a dipped toe in Technicolor that Hitchcock would use masterfully in Vertigo among others.
-And it’s the director’s first of pairing with Jimmy Stewart.
-But what it is still unmistakably a Hitchcock film, packed with suspense, guilty psychology, and a perverse crime carried out for the leads to grapple with.
+It’s a dipped toe in Technicolor that Hitchcock would iterate upon masterfully in Vertigo among others.
+And it’s the director’s first of many pairings with Jimmy Stewart.
+Even with its quirks, it is still unmistakably a Hitchcock film, and a great one: packed with suspense, guilty psychology, and a perverse crime that mirrors the hangups of its heroes and villains (in this case, one in the same).

-The guest list at this soiree-slash-secret funeral is a reflection of the various aspects of metropolitan young adulthood.
-There’s David’s father (Cedric Hardwicke) and dotty aunt (Constance Collier) as a look at the role of the older generation shaping the new one.
+The guest list at this soiree-slash-secret funeral is a reflection of the various toxic aspects of wealthy, metropolitan young adulthood.
+The attendees include David’s father (Cedric Hardwicke) and dotty aunt (Constance Collier) as a look at the role of the older generation losing touch.
 David’s fiancée Janet (Joan Chandler) and her ex-flame Kenneth (Douglas Dick) serve as lenses into the role of money in shaping relationships and young love.
-There’s also the housekeeper Mrs. Wilson (Edith Evanson), bustling around, a constant reminder of Brandon and Phillip’s lack of self-sufficiency despite their claims of superiority.
+Also bustling around around is the housekeeper Mrs. Wilson (Edith Evanson), a constant reminder of Brandon and Phillip’s lack of self-sufficiency despite their claims of superiority.
 (She’s also a constant threat to discover the body in the chest.)
 Most importantly, there’s Rupert Cadell (James Stewart), the former prep school housemaster for the students who initially espoused the kind of amoral intellectual bravado that Brandon and Phillip have twisted into bloodshed.
 Brandon practically salivates at Rupert’s approval; Phillip, already cracking under the strain, can barely look him in the eye.

 Tension simmers at first, then boils, as cocktails flow and Brandon and Phillip come closer to letting their lie slip.
-The camera — bound by the film’s long-take conceit — keeps circling the chest, ensuring that even as the conversation between characters bounces around, the audience never forgets the dark heart of the gathering.
-The film’s most agonizing sequence comes not during an accusation or confession, but the slow, banal cleaning of the chest.
+The camera — bound by the film’s long-take, real-time conceit — keeps circling the chest, ensuring that even as the conversation between characters bounces around, the audience never forgets the dark heart of the gathering.
+The film’s most agonizing sequence comes not during an accusation or confession or chase, but the slow, banal cleaning of the chest.
 Mrs. Wilson, dutiful as ever, begins tidying up the buffet atop the chest, serving almost as an altar, removing one object after another until she’s about to open it and and discover the telltale corpse.
 For an unbearable stretch, the film traps us between rooting for discovery and fearing it as Mrs. Wilson makes one trip to the kitchen after another.
-It’s an outright masterful moment of suspense, even by Hitchcock’s standards.
+It’s an outright masterful moment of suspense, even at Hitchcock’s high standards.

-It gradually becomes clear that the wedge into solving the mystery is Stewart’s Rupert: He slowly recognizes Brandon and Phillip’s behavior as strained and bizarre, the glint in their eyes a little too fiery.
+It gradually becomes clear that the wedge into solving the mystery is Stewart’s Rupert, whose favor Brandon and Phillip covet almost to the level of infatuation.
+Rupert slowly recognizes Brandon and Phillip’s behavior as strained and bizarre, the glint in their eyes a little too unhinged.
 He applies his own detective skills, and he starts to see a vision of his own worst impulses come to life.
 Confronting it forces Rupert to see the grotesque real-world consequences of the dangerous ideas he treats as a parlor game.

-The common reading of Brandon and Phillip as a closeted couple is hardly subtle even by 1940s standards.
-In adapting Patrick Hamilton’s stage play, Hitchcock and screenwriter Arthur Laurents, himself gay, laced the film with indicators — easy intimacy between the pair, shared living space, intertwined psyches, motifs of dominance and submission.
+The common reading of Brandon and Phillip as a closeted couple is hardly subtle.
+In adapting Patrick Hamilton’s stage play, Hitchcock and screenwriter Arthur Laurents, himself gay, laced the film with indicators: easy intimacy between the pair, shared living space, intertwined psyches, motifs of dominance and submission.
 The Hays Code prevented any explicit acknowledgment, and it may work better as an unspoken pull anyways.
-But it glows just under the surface and aligns with Hitchcock’s tradition of linking queerness with violent impulses.
+But it glows just under the surface, gives an edge to the pair’s worship of Rupert such that it starts to resemble attraction, and aligns with Hitchcock’s tradition of linking queerness with violent impulses.

-Seen through that lens, the body in the chest isn’t just a narrative device; it’s a rotting symbol of guilt, self-loathing, and the invisible but always-present burden of living a life unaccepted by the world.
+Seen through that lens, the body in the chest offers another possible meaning: it’s a rotting symbol of guilt, self-loathing, and the invisible but always-present burden of living a life unaccepted by the world.
 It’s the monstrous secret that Brandon and Phillip have both metaphorically and literally trapped inside their apartment, the thing they alternately flaunt and dread discovery of.
 Rope’s tension is therefore amplified: Will they get caught for the crime, and will the world see them for what they truly are?
 The implications extend beyond the pair’s sexuality alone, touching anyone whose identity or ambitions don’t cleanly fit the mold of postwar Manhattan’s polite society.
+It could even be the general shame of an upper class, fascist-leaning cast of elites trying to understand their place in a world that just defeated Nazi German.

-Whatever Rope’s flaws, its core strength as a small-scale suspense film is undeniable.
-The pace, despite the long-take formalism, is well-shaped for the most part — any runtime longer than its 80 minutes would strain.
-Hitchcock teases out tension with microscopic precision: first intrigue at the very concept of a party celebrating a death without the guests knowing, the evidence right under their noses.
-The tension builds incrementally: half-glances, quavers in the voice, blips of tension.
+Whatever Rope’s flaws or quirks, its core strength as a small-scale suspense film with a provocative setup is undeniable.
+The pace, despite the long-take formalism, is well-shaped — any runtime longer than its 80 minutes would strain, but it flows wonderfully at this length.
+Hitchcock teases out and builds tension with precision: first intrigue at the very concept of a party celebrating a death without the guests knowing, the evidence right under their noses.
+The tension builds incrementally: half-glances, quavers in the voice, blips of unease.
 Hitchcock uses the camera not merely as a recording device but as a participant in the drama, aligning our gaze with the traps he’s laid out so we can track the building pressure.

 It helps that Dall and Granger deliver wonderful performances tailor-made for Hitchcock’s needs, distinct but compatible.
 Brandon as rendered by Dall is an anti-hero worth savoring, his urbane haughtiness both charismatic and snakelike — it belongs in the Hitchcock Hall of Fame.
 Granger, for his part, gives a raw-nerve turn that’s almost too on edge.
 His Phillip is a man reverberating with guilt to the point you wonder why he’d participate in the crime in the first place.
 He’s the negative image and complement to Brandon’s arrogance.
 It’s easy to see why Hitchcock would recast Granger as the morally compromised lead of Strangers on a Train a few years later.

-If Dall and Granger feel close to ideal for their parts, Stewart is a rockier fit.
+If Dall and Granger feel close to ideal for their parts, Stewart is a less intuitive fit, though still undeniably great.
 In later Hitchcock collaborations like Vertigo and Rear Window, Hitchcock would mine the tension between Stewart’s genial everyman persona and his character’s buried darkness to wondrous, all-time great effect.
-Here, though, that same dissonance is a little too pronounced, and a little undercooked.
-Rupert needs an aura of menace and moral slipperiness for his complicity and genuine belief in Brandon and Phillip’s ideas about justified murder to feel credible, but Stewart’s aw-shucks affability blunts the impact and makes it seem like a joke.
-It’s not a ruinous casting choice, but it’s easy to imagine someone like Vincent Price, with his natural intensity and ability to carry both charm and threat in every syllable, giving Rupert the dangerous sparkle and depth the role in the script demands but Stewart seems baffled by.
+Here, though, that same dissonance is a little harder to get a grip on.
+Rupert as written suggests an aura of menace and moral slipperiness that lets the audience buy into his complicity and genuine belief in Brandon and Phillip’s ideas about justified murder to feel credible.
+Stewart’s affability cuts against.
+It’s easy to imagine someone like Vincent Price, with his natural intensity and ability to carry both charm and threat in every syllable.
+And yet I’ve come to love Stewart’s turn here as a man who passes as respectable but has a dangerous edge.
+He brings nuance that deepens Rupert.

-This ties into another problem that weighs Rope down: the very gimmick that gives the film its identity.
-Hitchcock, a master manipulator of cinematic time and space through editing, finds himself hemmed in by the long-take structure.
-The best Hitchcock sequences can give the sensation of time expanding or contracting as the suspense requires through the pulse of cutting and shot construction.
-Here, he his outstanding craft works despite the restrictions, not because of them.
-The technique forces an almost theatrical rigidity on the timing of reveals and reversals, trading some of the director’s usual surgical precision for the steady glue to a single, flowing eye.
+Every now and then, Hitchcock seems unsure how to elegantly fit his usual cinematic grammar into the single-shot limitation that gives the movie its identity.
+Hitchcock, a master manipulator of cinematic time and space through editing bordering on montage, is a bit hemmed in by the long-take structure.
+The best Hitchcock sequences can give the sensation of time expanding or contracting as the suspense requires through the pulse of cutting and the daring of shot construction.
+Here, his outstanding craft works despite the restrictions and around them, not because of them.
+The technique imposes a rigidity on the timing of reveals and reversals, trading some of the director’s usual artful play with rhythm for the steady beat of a single, flowing gaze.

-And about that oft-repeated “single-shot” descriptor: Rope was not truly shot in a single take.
-Rather, it’s a series of long takes cleverly stitched together, often by hiding a cut in the back of a character passing in front of the lens or a piece of furniture.
+And I’ll get the technicality out of the way here: Despite the “single-shot” descriptor that I’ve used and that many accounts use, Rope was not truly shot in a single take.
+Rather, it’s a series of long takes cleverly stitched together, often by hiding a cut in the back of a character passing in front of the lens or zooming past a piece of furniture to briefly obfuscate the scene.
 There are even a couple obvious no-trick cuts.
-Hitchcock masks most of the transitions as well as he could given the reel-change limitations of 1940s cameras, but it’s always obvious.
-The illusion of real time mostly holds, but it cheats more than the film’s technical mythos might suggest.
+Hitchcock masks most of the transitions as well as he could given the reel-change limitations of 1940s cameras.

 After it left theaters in 1948, Rope went largely unseen for years.
-Hitchcock pulled it, along with a handful of his other films, from circulation in the 1950s, and it wouldn’t properly reemerge until the 1980s.
-Critics offered mixed takes once it reappeared, and it remains one of Hitch’s more divisive entries.
-Even Hitchcock himself seemed to waffle over time about the finished product — sometimes celebrating it as daring, sometimes dismissing it as an overwrought indulgence.
-The truth lies in the middle.
+Hitchcock pulled it, along with a handful of his other films, from circulation in the 1950s, and they wouldn’t properly reemerge until the 1980s.
+Critics and Hitchcock-heads expressed some bafflement at the film upon its re-release, but over time its repute has grown.
+(That confusion-to-worship arc matches my own feelings over time about the film, incidentally.)

 Is It Good?